| That

 command of Jean-François-Marie de Surville, struggling to remain

+on course but in the opposite direction.
 The "St Jean Baptise" was a French Indian ship on

 a trading mission.
 Its Commander was looking for a bay in which